Understanding Your Body Mass Index

 Limitations of BMI

-While BMI is a useful screening tool, it does have limitations.
-It doesn't distinguish between fat and muscle mass.
-Therefore, very muscular individuals (like athletes) may have a high BMI but have a healthy body composition.
-It also may not be accurate for certain populations, including the elderly and pregnant women.
+BMI does not distinguish between fat and muscle mass.
+Very muscular individuals may have a high BMI but a healthy body composition.
+It may also not be accurate for the elderly and pregnant women.
+Always consult a healthcare professional for a full assessment.

-Disclaimer: This BMI calculator is intended for informational purposes only.
+Disclaimer: This BMI calculator is for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.

 What is a healthy BMI?

-A BMI between 18.5 and 24.9 is generally considered to be in the healthy range for most adults.
+A BMI between 18.5 and 24.9 is generally considered healthy for most adults.

 Is BMI accurate for everyone?

-No, BMI is not always an accurate measure of body fatness for everyone.
-It can be misleading for athletes, bodybuilders, pregnant women, and the elderly.
-It should be used as a general guide, not a definitive assessment.
+No. BMI can be misleading for athletes, bodybuilders, pregnant women, and the elderly.
+It should be used as a general guide alongside other health assessments.

 How can I improve my BMI?

-If your BMI is outside the healthy range, a balanced diet and regular physical activity are the best ways to improve it.
-We recommend consulting with a healthcare professional to create a plan that is right for you.
+A balanced diet and regular physical activity are the best ways to move toward a healthy BMI.
+We recommend consulting with a healthcare professional for a plan tailored to you.